 A dental emergency can cause tooth pain.
 Several reasons for this include:

 - Your tooth throbs and aches if the root or pulp — where the nerves are located — has been damaged from excessive decay or from injury.
 If you’re in significant pain, use over-the-counter pain relievers and cold compresses until you see your emergency family dentist.

 - Broken, chipped, cracked or fractured tooth.
 Contact sports, falls and accidents can result in broken, cracked or chipped teeth.
 Biting down on hard objects can fracture a tooth.
 Rinse your mouth with warm water.
 If you’re in pain, over-the-counter medication and cold compresses control swelling and ease pain.
-Bring any tooth fragments to your emergency dentist in Yonkers.
+Bring any tooth fragments to your nearest emergency dentist.

 - Knocked-out tooth or tooth needing extraction.
-Although an emergency dentist open on Saturday attempts to save your tooth, a tooth may need to be extracted.
+Although an urgent dental care dentist open on Saturday attempts to save your tooth, a tooth may need to be extracted.
 If your tooth was knocked out, rinse your mouth and tooth in warm water, but don’t remove any tissue from the root of the tooth.
 Use cold compresses and bring the tooth in a container with saline or milk.